section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 #### Example 1: Approximate the value of pi ####

-Consider a circle of the best fit that can be slot in the square ranging on ℝ2 over *[−1, 1]²*.
+Consider a best-fitting circle that can be slotted into a square with a range of ℝ2 over *[−1, 1]²*.

 • the circle radius = 1 and area = π.